gvwilson/thirdbit/fiction/iffy/index.md

 workin' for one o' th' other governors an' i bet if de was here right now th' two o' you would be shootin' at each other.*

+<span id="2024-04-18-a"></span>

+Iffy's anger was like red-hot metal fresh out of a forge.
+Her hurt was like an old injury reawakened—a knee sprained and half-healed and then bent the wrong way again to bring back familiar pain made worse by knowing how long it would last.
+*Do you love her?* Sandrine asked.

+*i dunno maybe*
+Iffy brushed Sandrine's thought away.
+*but it ain't about that it's about someone else usin' you like you were just a remote an' not a person*

+*I'm sorry this was necessary.
+I truly am.*
+Sandrine put all the sincerity into the thought that she could.
+*But difficult times—*

+Iffy fired back something whose pronunciation had obviously changed but whose meaning had not.
+*what'd they tell you this was necessary for? governor's losin' a war with his clones an' figures I might be some sort o' super weapon or maybe get th' machines t' do his fightin' for him*

+Sandrine shook her head,
+or thought she did.
+She had no way of telling if Iffy's body was obeying her right now or not.
+*That can't be right.
+Every persona recording has keys and lockouts.
+Only authorized personnel can—"

+*this feel authorized t' you?"
+Iffy snapped.
+*they picked you 'cuz they know you'll do whatever someone in a uniform tells you t' do* The contempt in the thought rolled over Sandrine like a wave of dirty harbor water.
+*here lemme show you*

+Without warning Sandrine was inside
+Iffy's memory of swiping through old news reports on a hand-held app while lying on a cot somewhere underground waiting for it to be safe to go outside.
+Someone was asleep on another cot nearby, and for some reason the memory was tinged with a musky smell that reminded Sandrine of large farm animals.
+There was a picture of her,
+older by years than the "her" that had been recorded, raising a hand as her name was called at her trial.
+She was wearing civilian clothes, or at least something that wasn't a uniform, and her hair was pulled back in a complicated braid, but her back was as straight as ever.

+Atrocity.
+Brutality.
+Extenuating circumstances.
+Exonerated.
+The words scrolled by,
+embedded in details that made her feel nauseous.
+Was this really who she had become all those years ago?

+*i wanted t' see what was gonna happen t' honesty* Iffy's thought was quiet and tinged with sadness.
+*jeep ain't been right since his time cuz o' what got mixed into him an' i wanted t' know what you might be leavin' behind*

+*That's not me.*
+Sandrine didn't know which of them she was trying to convince.
+*That's not who I was when I was recorded so that's not who I am right now.
+I wouldn't—*
+She stopped.
+She wouldn't do those things,
+but clearly she would.
+All of a sudden she was tired.
+She wished she could just lie down and close her eyes and let sleep take her away.

+*can if you want*

+*But I can't,*
+Sandrine replied wearily.
+*I have a mission.*
+And then she took everything she had absorbed from Iffy and turned it into a missile in her mind and fired.

 </section>